 Scaling digitally requires setting into motion the required operational, business, cultural and tooling changes while creating new ways to interact with new and existing customers in various markets, as well as improving your business’s overall capabilities.

 Its long-term success is dependent on the business’s ability to move beyond one-off projects and, instead, research the necessary procedures to create digital solutions.
 Scaling is about the journey of changing business experiences, from incubation to benefits realization.
 Scaling digital transformation involves:

 Creating new business models or updating existing ones in creative ways that provide opportunities for an increase in revenue.

 Providing completely new and digitally-enabled services and products.

-Making the necessary changes to the customer relationship in order to generate long-term monetisation opportunities.
+Making the necessary changes to the customer relationship in order to generate long-term monetization opportunities.

 Digital transformation starts with digital disruption, and employee roles need to change to accommodate new technology.
 The new technology must be adopted fully by employees, and brands must maintain awareness of evolving customer needs and expectations.

-Integrating digital workflows can maximise productivity and automation can streamline the growth of your digital workplace.
+Integrating digital workflows can maximie productivity and automation can streamline the growth of your digital workplace.
 This can also be achieved by implementing improvements to training, onboarding, and the user experience.

 Digital transformation is being driven by consumers.
 The process should, ultimately, be about improving the customer experience above all else.
 With all the options available to consumers, companies should strive to make their brands stand out from the competition by offering elevated experiences for customers.